bnb-chain/greenfield-cmd/README.md

 gnfd-cmd storage put --contentType "text/xml" --visibility private file-path  gnfd://bucketname/objectname
 ```

-The tool also support upload a folder by "storage make-folder" command
+The tool also support create a folder on bucket by "storage make-folder" command.
 ```
 ./gnfd-cmd storage make-folder  gnfd://test-bucket/test-folder
 ```

+If you need upload a file to the folder , you need to run "storage put" command with "-folder" flag

 (2) download object